-Overfeeding puts your dog at increased risk of heart problems, high blood pressure and diabetes.
+Overfeeding puts your dog at increased risk of heart problems, high blood pressure, and diabetes.
 Underfeeding, on the other hand, can lead to nutrient deficiencies.
-When you feed your pet right amount of food, it is able to maintain a healthy body weight.
-This is important for their overall wellbeing.
+When you feed your pet right amount of food, it is able to maintain healthy body weight.
+This is important for their overall well-being.

 This guide will help you determine how much your Shi Tzu should be eating every day.
 With that said, we highly recommend seeking advice from your vet prior to implementing any major changes to your dog’s diet.

 - A normal Shih-Tzu requires approximately 1 to 1.5 cups of food per day.
 Nonetheless, this is elicited by the dog’s distinct circumstances such as weight, age, and the kind of food.
 So it is not a one-size-fits-all.